codenameone-akshat/codenameone-akshat.github.io/about.markdown

 permalink: /about/
 ---

-I am a Junior Engine Programmer currently working at Ubisoft Pune on Prince of Persia: The Sands of Time Remake.
+I am a Systems/Engine Programmer currently working at Avalanche Studios Group in the Expansive Worlds Division.